brenden/node-webshot/README.md

     <tr>
       <th>siteType</th>
       <td>'url'</td>
-      <td>siteType indicates whether the content needs to be requested ('url') or is being provided ('html').
-Possible values are
+      <td>siteType indicates whether the content needs to be requested ('url'), loaded locally ('file'), or is being
-      'url' and 'html'.
+      provided directly as a string ('html').
       </td>
     </tr>
     <tr>